 Employers Forcing Employees to Join Specific Medical Aids

-Employees are up in arms against companies that force them to belong to specific medical aid schemes .
+Employees are up in arms against companies that force them to belong to specific medical aids .
 But can companies do this legally?

 The chairperson of the National Consumer Forum, Thami Bolani says this should not happen, and one of the country’s major medical aid schemes explains how it can happen – legally.

-The answer to the question of whether or not companies can force their employees to join a specific medical aid scheme is sometimes yes, and sometimes no.
+But can companies force their employees to join specific medical aids?
+Well, sometimes yes, and sometimes no.

 In a recent statement, Genesis Medical Scheme explained that it depends largely on what the framework of employees’ conditions of service say.
-For instance, if a company has a closed medical scheme, which many do, then they may enforce membership of that scheme, because it has been set up specifically for employees.
+For instance, if a company has a closed medical scheme, then they may enforce membership of that scheme.
+That is because it has been set up specifically for employees.

 According to Genesis, the same is true if employees are paid are subsidised for a particular medical aid scheme by the company they work for.